Texas State vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Texas State and its opponents have gone over the current 53.5-point total in four of nine games this season.
+- Texas State and its opponents have combined to score more than 52.5 points in four of nine games this season.

-- Georgia Southern's games have gone over 53.5 points in three of eight chances this season.
+- Georgia Southern has combined with its opponents to score more than 52.5 points in three of eight games this season.

-- The combined points per game average of the two teams, 43, is 10.5 points fewer than Saturday's over/under.
+- Saturday's over/under is 9.5 points higher than the combined 43 PPG average of the two teams.

-- These two squads surrender a combined 65.2 points per game, 11.7 more than this contest's over/under.
+- The 65.2 points per game these two squads have allowed their opponents to score this season are 12.7 more than the 52.5 over/under in this contest.

 Texas State Stats and Trends

-- Texas State is 1-1 against the spread and 1-1 overall this season when the team records more than 31.8 points.
+- Texas State is 1-1 against the spread and 1-1 overall in games when it puts up more than 31.8 points.

-- The Bobcats have turned the ball over 18 times this season, 12 more turnovers than the Eagles have forced (6).
+- The Bobcats have turned the ball over 12 more times (18 total) than the Eagles have forced a turnover (6) this season.

 - Find the latest spread and moneyline odds for Texas State at SISportsbook.